 6. COOL before double fry – another key tip to make crispiness-that-lasts!
 I do not know the science behind this, all I know is that double-frying cold chicken is crispier AND stays crispy for longer.
 Possibly the same reason why cold batter = crispier chicken?

-7. Double fry (90 sec) – fast becoming the worst kept Asian secret, a quick double fry is THE secret to ultra crispy less greasy fried food (more examples: Sweet and Sour Pork, my mother’s Chicken Karaage).
+7. Double fry (90 sec) – fast becoming the worst kept frying secret, a quick double fry is THE secret to ultra crispy less greasy fried food (more examples: Sweet and Sour Pork, my mother’s Chicken Karaage and also a variation of this Honey Chicken recipe, Honey Prawns.)
 It also solves the batch-cooking cooling issue (ie first cooked goes cold) because you can crowd the pot for Fry #2 so all the chicken is reheated in one or at most, two quick batches.

 Prefer to skip double-fry?
 Just do Fry #1 at 200C/350F for 4 minutes until golden, and keep cooked chicken warm in the oven.
 Directions in recipe.
 Still ultra crispy even once sauced.
 Double fry just dials the crunch factor up to 11 – plus all the chicken is piping hot, freshly cooked.